SimeonEhrig/emacs-config/README.md

 ### Prepare python
 Often the system python is not used due of compatibility and user permissions.
 This tutorial describes how to use a (mini)conda python with emacs-jedi.

-First, you have to install (mini)conda and pip and virtualenv with conda.
+Install (mini)conda and pip and virtualenv with conda.

 ```bash
 # install conda